 Appeals should be submitted to the Office of Student Financial Services and must include:

 - A written statement documenting the reasons for failure to meet the standards of academic progress for financial aid eligibility.

 - A written statement explaining what has changed in the student’s situation that would allow the student to bring their academic progress up to satisfactory standards.

 - Documentation supporting their appeal.

-- A written academic plan or letter from the SPC and/or the Assistant/Associate Dean of Student Affairs.
+- A written academic plan from the program director or their designee.
 The academic plan must ensure that the student is able to meet SAP standards by a specific point in time.